-Stefano is an Assistant Professor of Molecular Biology at the University of Milan and a Group Leader at the European Institute of Oncology (IEO, Milan, Italy).
+Stefano is an Associate Professor of Molecular Biology at the University of Milan and a Group Leader at the European Institute of Oncology (IEO, Milan, Italy).

 Stefano performed his doctoral work in the laboratory of Prof. Andrea Musacchio at the European Institute of Oncology (Milan, Italy).
 In Prof. Musacchio’s lab, he focused on the molecular mechanisms underlying the functioning of the spindle assembly checkpoint, a surveillance mechanism ensuring the fidelity of chromosome segregation, in human cells.
 During his graduate work he made several contributions to the understanding of the regulation of the process of chromosome segregation, focusing, in particular, on the functions of the mitotic kinases Aurora B, Haspin and Mps1.